Blog

 1. Mapping the Ecosystem as a Network of Relationships

-Effective scaling requires more than a training schedule; it requires mapping the dynamic relationships between people, resources, and data.
+District teams often have a clear vision for science: they want to see student-centered, exciting instruction in every classroom.
+Achieving that vision requires more than a training schedule; it requires mapping the dynamic relationships between people, resources, and data.
 When we view professional learning as an ecosystem, we move away from isolated events and toward a model driven by:

 - Active Stakeholders: Identifying the distinct, overlapping roles of teacher leaders, district administrators, and school-based supervisors.
 Scaling fails when these roles operate in silos.